remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Hang with us for a minute, index routes can be confusing at first.
-Just know that when the URL matches the parent route's path, the index will render inside the outlet.
+Just know that when the URL matches the parent route's path, the index will render inside the `Outlet`.

 Maybe this will help, let's add the `/posts/admin/new` route and see what happens when we click the link.

-💿 Create the `app/routes/posts.admin.new.tsx` route
+💿 Create the `app/routes/posts.admin.new.tsx` file

 ```sh
 touch app/routes/posts.admin.new.tsx